Brewing Beer in California: Step Into the Speakeasy Era at This Unique Small Business

 Step into Naughty Pine Brewing Company and you’ll be instantly transported into another world where the beers are brewed to perfection and the 1920s speakeasy vibes are in full swing.
 Naughty Pine Brewing Company’s fearless leader and owner is Brittany Brouhard (pronounced, no joke, “Brew-Hard”), who previously co-founded and opened a brewery in Maui almost 10 years ago.
-Today, Brouhard is back in the craft beer scene as the owner and head brewer of Naughty Pine Brewing Company, based in Westlake Village, California, hitting its one-year anniversary in 2022.
+Today, Brouhard is back in the craft beer scene as the owner and head brewer of Naughty Pine Brewing Company, based in Westlake Village, California, hitting its one-year anniversary this year.

 In this edition of our Small Business Spotlight series, Brouhard joins us to talk about her experience starting a microbrewery amid the COVID-19 pandemic, how the hurdles “sometimes felt endless,” how Naughty Pine supports other local small businesses and the pivotal role her daughter played in allowing Brouhard to make a leap forward into entrepreneurship.